NDE disburses resettlement loans to train 38 unemployed graduates in Ondo

 Director-General of the Agency, Malam Abubakar Nuhu-Fikpo, said in Akure, that twenty graduands of CBTS and 18 SOW benefited from the disbursement.

-Speaking through the NDE Coordinator in Ondo State, Rev Gbenga Olumehinde, the Director General, noted that the directorate had since 1987, been the largest job creation and wealth generation agency.
+Speaking through the NDE Coordinator in Ondo State, Rev Gbenga Olumehintade, the Director General, noted that the directorate had since 1987, been the largest job creation and wealth generation agency.

 Fikpo added that ” these has been done via training and resettlement of graduands from various schemes.